Top 10 Science Questions

 It's a long shot, but in theory, it should work!

-Our brains are basically our phones, and sleep is our charger for our brains.
+Our brains are like our phones, and sleep is the charger for our brains.

 That I can't really answer.
 Maybe a quantum fluctuation of apes.
 Who knows.

-We are humans, pondering, thinking, logically assessing creations.
+We are humans, pondering, thinking, and logically assessing creation.